onflow/flow-go/module/jobqueue/README.md

 Job consumer relies on the modules.Jobs to find jobs.
 However, modules.Jobs doesn't provide a way to notify as soon as a new job is available.
 So it's consumer's job to keep track of the values returned by module.Jobs's `Head` method and find jobs that are new.

 ### Using Check method to notify job consumer for checking new jobs
-Job consumer provides the Check method for users to notify new jobs available.
+Job consumer provides the `Check` method for users to notify new jobs available.

-Once called, job consumer will iterate through each height with the AtIndex method.
+Once called, job consumer will iterate through each height with the `AtIndex` method.
 It stops when one of the following condition is true:
 1. no job was found at a index
 2. no more workers to work on them
 3. max search ahead is reached (will explain later)

-Check method is concurrent safe, meaning even if job consumer is notified concurrently about new jobs available, job consumer will check at most once to find new jobs.
+`Check` method is concurrent safe, meaning even if job consumer is notified concurrently about new jobs available, job consumer will check at most once to find new jobs.

-Whenever a worker finishes a job, job consumer will also call Check internally.
+Whenever a worker finishes a job, job consumer will also call `Check` internally.

 ### Storing job consuming progress in storage.ConsumerProgress
-Job consumer stores the last processed job index in storage.ConsumerProgress, so that on startup, job consumer can read the last processed job index from storage and compare with the last available job index from modules.Jobs's Head method to resume job processing.
+Job consumer stores the last processed job index in `storage.ConsumerProgress`, so that on startup, the job consumer can read the last processed job index from storage and compare with the last available job index from `module.Jobs`'s `Head` method to resume job processing.

 This ensures each job will be processed at least once.
+Note: given the at least once execution, the `Worker` should gracefully handle duplicate runs of the same job.

 ### Using Workers to work on each job

-When Job consumer finds new job, it uses the Worker interface to process each job.
-Each job is also an interface, so it's user's responsiblity to handle the conversion between job and the actual job data type.
-So that the modules.Job can return a job to converted back to the actual job data for worker to work on.
+When Job consumer finds a new job, it uses an implementation of the `Worker` interface to process each job.
+The `Worker`s `Run` method accepts a `module.Job` interface.
+So it's the user's responsibility to handle the conversion between `module.Job` and the underlying data type.

 In the scenario of processing finalized blocks, implementing symmetric functions like BlockToJob and JobToBlock are recommended for this conversion.

-In order to report job completion, the worker needs to call job consumer's NotifyJobIsDone method.
+In order to report job completion, the worker needs to call job consumer's `NotifyJobIsDone` method.

 ## Pipeline Pattern
 Multiple jobqueues can be combined to form a pipeline.
 This is useful in the scenario that the first job queue will process each finalized block and create jobs to process data depending on the block, and having the second job queue to process each job created by the worker of the first job queue.